Fewtatwo/todo-list-bayanAcademy-final/README.md

 # todo-list-bayanAcademy-final
-Final Project: To-Do List
+### Final Project: To-Do List

 Create a simple To-Do List using HTML, CSS, and JavaScript.
 (You can also use
 Bootstrap or Tailwind if you want to).
 Upload your working folder in LMS under Assignments &gt; Final Project.
-Working folder’s name format: FinalProject_LastName-FirstName
+Working folder’s name format: <strong>FinalProject_LastName-FirstName</strong>

 #### The following functionalities should be in the program:
 ##### Landing Page